-This section explains the judgements and estimates made in determining the fair values of the financial instruments that are, (a) recognised and measured at fair value and (b) measured at amortised cost and for which fair values are disclosed in the financial statements.
-To provide an indication about the reliability of the inputs used in determining fair value, the Company has classified its financial instruments into the three levels prescribed under the Accounting Standard.
+This section explains the judgements and estimates made in determining the fair values of the financial instruments that are (a) recognised and measured at fair value and (b) measured at amortised cost and for which fair values are disclosed in the Financial Statements.
+To provide an indication about the reliability of the inputs used in determining fair value, the Company has classified its financial instruments into the three levels prescribed under the accounting standard.
 An explanation of each level follows underneath the table.

-Assets and liabilities measured at fair value - recurring fair value measurements Note As at March 31, 2021 Investment in equity instruments As at March 31, 2020 Investment in equity instruments
+( T IUKIIS) Assets and liabilities measured at fair value - recurring fair value measurements Note As at March 31, 2022 As at March 31, 2021 Investment in equity instruments Investment in equity instruments Level 3 4 0.70 0.70

-Level 1 - -

-Level 2 - -

-Level 3 4 0.70 0.70